Andrade, California: History

 Andrade is named after Mexican General Guillermo Andrade (1833-1905).
 The General sold the land for the settlement to the California Development Company.
 The town was named in 1912 with establishment of the post office.
 Andrade was in the Navy, a diplomat and a banker.

 A post office operated at Andrade from 1909 to 1910 and from 1912 to 1942.
 The name Cantu commemorated Col. Esteban Cantu, governor of the northernmost district of Baja California from 1915 to 1920.

+The Inter-California Railway formerly served Andrade.

 The nearby Alamo Canal was built in 1901, the All-American Canal built in 1930s.
 California State Route 186 was built in 1917 and number assigned was given in 1972.

 In 2000, it had a population of 59, 74.6% of whom were Hispanic or Latino.
 In 2016, the Sleepy Hollow RV Park in Andrade was closed by its owner, the Quechan Indian Tribe, over poor water quality.

 Climate

 This area has a large amount of sunshine year round due to its stable descending air and high pressure.
 According to the Köppen Climate Classification system, Andrade has a desert climate, abbreviated "BWh" on climate maps.